-Seed-To-Sale Electronic Tracking System means a system designated by the Commission as the system of record (Seed-to-Sale SOR) or a secondary electronic tracking system used by an RMD or an Independent Testing Laboratory.
+Seed-to-sale Electronic Tracking System means a system designated by the Commission as the system of record (Seed-to-sale SOR) or a secondary electronic tracking system used by an RMD or an Independent Testing Laboratory.
 This system shall capture everything that happens to an individual marijuana plant, from seed and cultivation, through growth, harvest and manufacture of MIPs, including transportation, if any, to final sale of finished products.
 This system shall utilize a unique-plant identification and unique-batch identification.
 It shall also be able to track agents' and registrants' involvement with the marijuana product.
-Any secondary system used by the RMD or Independent Testing Laboratory must integrate with the Seed-to-Sale SOR in a form and manner determined by the Commission.
+Any secondary system used by the RMD or Independent Testing Laboratory must integrate with the Seed-to-sale SOR in a form and manner determined by the Commission.

-Seed-to-Sale System of Record (Seed-to-Sale SOR) means the electronic tracking system designated and required by the Commission to perform a process.
+Seed-to-sale System of Record (Seed-to-sale SOR) means the electronic tracking system designated and required by the Commission to perform a process.

-Temporary Patient Registration means an interim registration document for patients and their personal caregivers generated automatically upon the commission's receipt of a healthcare professional's electronic certification.
-The temporary registration document shall constitute a registration card for patients and their personal caregivers to access medical marijuana treatment center.
-Temporary registration shall expire 14 days after the commission issues the registration card.
+Temporary Patient Registration means an interim registration document for patients and their personal caregivers generated automatically upon the Commission's receipt of a healthcare professional's electronic certification.
+The temporary registration document shall constitute a registration card for patients and their personal caregivers to access an RMD or medical marijuana treatment center.
+Temporary registration shall expire 14 days after the Commission issues the registration card.

-Usable Marijuana means the fresh or dried leaves and flowers of the female marijuana plant and any mixture or preparation thereof, including MIPs, but does not include the seedlings, seeds, stalks, roots of the plant, or marijuana rendered unusable in accordance with 935 CMR 501.105(J)(3)(c).
+Usable Marijuana means the fresh or dried leaves and flowers of the female marijuana plant and any mixture or preparation thereof, including MIPs, but does not include the seedlings, seeds, stalks, roots of the plant, or marijuana rendered unusable in accordance with 935 CMR 501.105(10)(c)3.